Roxy Mitchell: Storylines

 Roxy returns a day later to pack her things and refuses to go to Ronnie's wedding in fear she will ruin it, saying she is going to move in with Glenda and Danny.
 However, she changes her mind after Ronnie shows how much Roxy means to her.
 At the wedding, Roxy agrees to give Ronnie away but is uncertain once more, believing Ronnie needs to tell Jack the truth about Roxy moving away with them before marrying him.
 Ronnie dismisses this, but runs off in tears when walking down the aisle.
 Roxy makes Ronnie tell Jack, who understands that Ronnie needs Roxy and agrees to let Roxy come with them.
 At the wedding party, Roxy and Max dance and flirt, and afterwards they go to her room for sex but are interrupted by Ronnie, who asks Roxy to join her while Jack reads the children a bedtime story.
 Ronnie and Roxy reminisce about their time on the square and talk optimistically about their future whilst getting increasingly drunk.
 They find the hotel's swimming pool and Roxy jumps in.
 Ronnie is shocked to see her unconscious at the bottom of the pool and attempts to rescue her, but her wedding dress weighs her down and she drowns alongside Roxy.
 Later, Jack is informed Roxy suffered a heart attack in the pool and he surmises cocaine was to blame.
-After their funerals, an inquest into the deaths concludes that Roxy drowned following a cardiac arrest when hitting the cold water and both deaths are ruled as misadventure, however, Jack still blames Roxy's drug use for Ronnie's death.
+Following their funerals, an inquest into the deaths concludes that Roxy drowned following a cardiac arrest when hitting the cold water and both deaths are ruled as misadventure, however, Jack still blames Roxy's drug use for Ronnie's death.

 In May 2019, Roxy's ex-husband Sean returns to Walford and picks Amy from school.
 He hopes to reunite with Roxy, unaware of her death.
 Jack takes Sean to Ronnie and Roxy's grave where he reveals this to Sean.
 Jack blames Roxy's drug use for Ronnie's death which leads to them fighting by their grave.
 Sean wears his and Roxy's wedding ring and he later speaks to Roxy's gravestone where he tells her that he will join her.
 Roxy's voice is later heard when Sean replays an old voicemail left by Roxy when they were married.
 In April 2023, Roxy appears as a hallucination to Amy (now portrayed by Ellie Dadd) at a family therapy meeting, where she tells her not to give up amidst Amy's ongoing struggles with her mental health and self-harming.